istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 }
 {{< /text >}}

 This means that based on the response from the Authz server, Envoy can add or remove headers, query parameters, and even change the response status.
-OPA can do this as well, as documented in the [OPA's documentation](https://www.openpolicyagent.org/docs/latest/envoy-primer/#example-policy-with-additional-controls).
+OPA can do this as well, as documented in the [OPA documentation](https://www.openpolicyagent.org/docs/latest/envoy-primer/#example-policy-with-additional-controls).

 ## Testing